p2-inc/phasetwo-python/README.md

 - **Type**: Bearer authentication

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in phasetwo_client.apis and phasetwo_client.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in phasetwo.apis and phasetwo.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from phasetwo_client.apis.default_api import DefaultApi`
+- `from phasetwo.apis.default_api import DefaultApi`
-- `from phasetwo_client.model.pet import Pet`
+- `from phasetwo.model.pet import Pet`

 Solution 1:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import phasetwo_client
+import phasetwo
-from phasetwo_client.apis import *
+from phasetwo.apis import *
-from phasetwo_client.models import *
+from phasetwo.models import *
 ```

 ---